kastiglione/kastiglione.github.io/_posts/2020-09-11-git-stacked-commits.md

 ### Part 2: Updating a Pull Requests from a Commit

-Of course, most Pull Requests have one or more updates.
+Of course, most Pull Requests have updates.
 Sometimes CI finds issues, reviewers requests changes, or we see that we made a boneheaded mistake.
 The stacked commits workflow wouldn't be useful if there wasn't a convenient way to update PRs too.
 As mentioned above, a stacked commit workflow is centered on commits not branches, so what we need is a tool that can take a commit, and add it to a PR.

 Let's call this tool `git updatepr`.
 Here is a basic implementation of it: